Taiko no Tatsujin: Drum 'n' Fun!: Release

 Taiko Drum Master game was confirmed for Switch in Japan, revealing features such as motion control and HD rumble support for the game.
-The game was released in July 19, 2018.
+The game was released on July 19, 2018.
 A licensed drum controller by HORI was later released.

 Bandai Namco Entertainment Asia published the game in Southeast Asia, which comes with official English translation of the game, on August 9.
 The game arrived with Japanese voice-overs and Japanese, Chinese, and Korean text while the English text was made available via a free patch.

 Bandai Namco Entertainment America published the Western release of the game alongside Taiko no Tatsujin: Drum Session! for the PlayStation 4.
 The Western features the identical tracklist as the Japanese/Asia version while adding more language options.
 The game was digital-only in US while a physical version was released alongside the HORI licensed drum controller in Europe.
 It was released on November 2.

 Reception

 Heidi Kemps of Gamespot rated the game 7/10.
 She praised the simplicity and variety of control modes for the rhythm portion of the games, while also praising the inclusion of numerous rhythm-based mini-games for the party mode, which is compared favorably to the Rhythm Heaven series of games.
-However, she feels that the most of the control schemes are not always optimal and that the Japanese-oriented tracklist might be daunting for newcomers.
+However, she feels that most of the control schemes are not always optimal and that the Japanese-oriented tracklist might be daunting for newcomers.
 Gavin Lane of Nintendo Life also scored the game 7/10, praising the touch controls of the game and the fun selection of party games, while criticizing the excess loading screens and lackluster motion controls which is described as "unworkable".

 Chris Carter of Destructoid gave the game an 8/10, praising the wide variety of songs and the various difficulty level available that allows players of all skill levels to enjoy the game.
 He also praised the cute presentation and solid performance of the game in portable mode.
 Mitchell Parton of Nintendo World Report gave the game 8.5/10 and described the game as "polished, fun and incredibly weird at times".
 He criticized the English translation and the broken motion controls, but feels that the solid core gameplay and inclusion of party games makes this game enjoyable with just about anyone.

 Sales

 Taiko no Tatsujin: Drum & Fun! sold 69,984 retail copies during its first week of release in Japan according to Media Create sales figures, which made it the best selling game of the week.
 This is also the best debut for the series to date.
 As of December 2018, the game has sold more than 260,000 retail copies in Japan.

 By July 2020, the game had sold over 1 million copies worldwide.
+By the end of 2022 the game had sold 2.24 million copies worldwide.